dereuromark/cakephp-tools/docs/Component/Flash.md

 An enhanced FlashComponent capable of
 - Stackable messages for each type
 - Persistent (across requests) and transient messages
-- Inject it into the headers as `X-Ajax-Flashmessage` for REST/AJAX requests
+- Inject it into the headers, as `X-Flash` for example, for REST/AJAX requests

 ## Configs
 - 'headerKey' => 'X-Flash', // Set to empty string to deactivate
-- 'sessionLimit' => 99 // Max message limit for session to avoid session flooding (Configure doesn't need one)
+- 'sessionLimit' => 99 // Max message limit for Session to avoid session flooding (Configure uses 99 fixed)

 ## Usage
 Attach it to your controllers in `initialize()` like so: